 "If you ask me outright did I see them during the year, I would have to say yeah, I did, once or twice," declares Cork footballer Ruairi Deane with a chuckle.

-The star of the Rebels 2019 campaign has been subject to ratings on both ends of the scale, although recent appraisals have been overwhelmingly positive.
+The Rebels forward has been subject to ratings on both ends of the scale, although recent appraisals have been positive.

 For Deane, that's not necessarily a good thing.